albertintech/apai/docs/congress/cmf/fema/why-not-fusion-voting.md

 ### STAR Voting Eliminates the Spoiler Problem Entirely

 STAR voting replaces plurality voting for all federal elections.
 Voters score candidates 0-5 stars; the two highest-scoring candidates advance to an automatic runoff determined by voter preference.
 This eliminates vote-splitting, removes the strategic incentive to vote for the "lesser evil," and enables honest preference expression across the full candidate field.
-(For a detailed treatment of STAR voting mechanics and how they compare to other voting methods, see the [Voting Methods Technical Explainer](https://policyarchitecture.org/congress/cmf/fema/voting-methods-technical-explainer/).)

 Where fusion gives minor-party voters a way to support a major-party candidate while signaling minor-party affiliation, STAR voting makes the signal unnecessary.
 Voters can score their preferred minor-party candidate a 5 and a tolerable major-party candidate a 3 without any risk that their honest preference will produce a perverse outcome.
 The scoring mechanism does what fusion attempts through ballot mechanics -- it lets voters express nuanced preferences -- but it does so mathematically rather than through institutional workarounds.

 ### Proportional Representation Gives Minor Parties Actual Seats

-The Act transitions House elections from single-member to multi-member districts (3-7 seats) using STAR Proportional Representation (STAR-PR).
+Beginning at the First FEMA Election, all qualifying states elect Representatives from multi-member districts (3-7 seats) using STAR Proportional Representation (STAR-PR).
 Under this system, 20% voter support yields roughly 20% of seats.
 Minor parties do not need endorsement leverage or bargaining chips -- they have representatives who vote on legislation.
-(For how these components depend on each other, see the [Act's Overview](https://policyarchitecture.org/congress/cmf/fema/overview/).)

 This is the difference between influence and power.
 Fusion gives minor parties influence: the ability to signal, to negotiate, to hope that their measurable vote share will be rewarded with policy concessions.
 Proportional representation gives them power: actual seats, actual votes, actual participation in the legislative process.
 No amount of ballot-line leverage can substitute for having members of Congress who answer to your voters.

+### Algorithmically Neutral Districting Eliminates the Boundaries Problem Fusion Ignores

+Fusion voting operates inside gerrymandered districts and accepts the boundary distortions that make those districts uncompetitive.
+A minor party's 4.8% endorsement leverage means nothing if the district was drawn to produce a 20-point partisan margin -- the major-party candidate wins regardless, and the minor party's bargaining position evaporates.

+The Act mandates algorithmically neutral, deterministic districting for all states electing two or more Representatives.
+The Electoral Science Office certifies the algorithm, which operates without reference to racial, ethnic, linguistic, partisan, or incumbent-residence data and produces publicly verifiable outputs.
+Shortest splitline serves as the statutory default pending ESO certification.
+No human draws a line.
+No partisan actor touches a boundary.

+This addresses a dimension of electoral dysfunction that fusion cannot even conceptually reach.
+Fusion is a ballot-level intervention -- it changes how votes are counted within a district but has no mechanism for addressing whether the district itself was drawn to predetermine the outcome.
+Algorithmically neutral districting eliminates the manipulation at its source, and proportional representation ensures that even imperfect boundaries cannot distort representation, because communities do not need to be packed into a single district to win seats.
+The combination removes two layers of structural dysfunction that fusion leaves entirely intact.

 ### House Expansion Creates the Mathematical Space for Proportionality